 Concerning accepted papers, please keep in mind that organizing a conference of 600 contributions is tedious.
 Once the program is finalized and published, we try to keep it as it is.

 Login to the paper management website and view your submitted papers.
 Go to the accepted paper and select "Actions" and "Upload or edit final manuscript".
 After final manuscript submission the symbol in the paper overview should show "Paper submitted" for the manuscript.The old "Abstract version" of your paper is no longer relevant and does not need to be updated.

-Templates for the Oral presentations and ePosters will be made available at a later moment in time.
+Templates for the Oral presentations and ePosters will be made available about 1 month before the start of the conference.